diboanches/DEMO-ConnectingCloudServices/Demo.md

 1. Configure a SQL server virtual machine.
 1. Connecting a web role to the Windows Azure Virtual Network.
 1. Taking advantage of full SQL server from a web role.
-1. This configuration is low latency and highly secure as the web role and the virtual machineare on the same virtual network.
+1. This configuration is low latency and highly secure as the web role and the virtual machine are on the same virtual network.

 <a name="technologies" />
 ### Key Technologies ###